latrovalievioan/composers/README.md

 - STATE

   - Manage App state using Redux
-    - Figure out how to make async operation in reducer
+    ~~- Figure out how to make async operation in reducer~~
+    - Add redux thunk to project(middleware for async operations in redux actions)

 - TYPES